JackPikatea/pikatea-documentation/docs/DownloadsAndFiles/downloadable-files.md

 # Downloadable Files

-This page is the main hub for downloadings all the files we offer as well as links to github repos we have.
+This page is a hub for downloadings all the files we offer as well as links to github repos we have.
 These files are provided under

 ## Firmware Files